 You want to watch the NBA playoffs without cable, but that doesn’t mean that you want to watch every game on your phone.
 Fortunately, there are a lot of ways to get the services listed above onto your favorite TV.

-Finally, we should mention that Sling TV and Hulu with Live TV both have apps for Xbox One, while PlayStation Vue has one for PlayStation 4.
+Finally, we should mention that Hulu with Live TV, Sling TV, and YouTube TV have apps for Xbox One, while PlayStation Vue has one for PlayStation 3 and PlayStation 4.

 That’s a lot of platform support from a lot of different services, so you should have no trouble finding a way to watch the NBA playoffs without cable.
 Scroll back up, grab a free trial or two, buy an antenna, and get ready to enjoy a whole lot of playoff action without ever having to go crawling back to your cable or satellite provider.
 You’re free, baby.